inmo-jang/vive_ros/README.md

       sudo dpkg --install ~/Downloads/steam_latest.deb

-__Note:__ If it gives a dependency error run `sudo apt install --f` and re-run the install steam command (sometimes you may need to repeat this proccess multiple times)
+__Note:__ If it gives a dependency error run `sudo apt install -f` and re-run the install steam command (sometimes you may need to repeat this proccess multiple times)

 Run Steam: